peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Numbers_from_a_Distribution_of_Data_Points></a>
 ### Random Numbers from a Distribution of Data Points

-**Density estimation models.** Generating random numbers (or data points) based on how a list of numbers (or data points) is distributed involves a family of data models called [**density estimation**](http://scikit-learn.org/stable/modules/density.html) models (also known as _empirical distributions_), including the four given below.
+**Density estimation models.** Generating random numbers (or data points) based on how a list of numbers (or data points) is distributed involves a family of data models called [**density estimation**](http://scikit-learn.org/stable/modules/density.html) models, including the four given below.
 These models seek to describe the distribution of data points in a given data set, where areas with more points are more likely to be sampled.

 1. **Histograms** are sets of one or more _bins_, which are generally of equal size.
 Histograms are [**_mixtures_**](#Mixtures_of_Distributions), where each bin's weight is the number of data points in that bin.
 After a bin is randomly chosen, a random data point that could fit in that bin is generated (that point need not be an existing data point).
 2. **Gaussian** [**mixture models**](https://en.wikipedia.org/wiki/Mixture_model) are also mixtures, in this case, mixtures of one or more [**Gaussian (normal) distributions**](#Normal_Gaussian_Distribution).